Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-The rest of the paper discusses the relationship between the approach presented here with the existing literature and explains our contribution relative to existing work.
-The following section defines the design problem.
-Sections \ref{sec:balancing-obj} and \ref{sec:achieve} show how we leverage auction theory to balance the experimenting advertiser's objectives.
-Section \ref{sec:BITS} presents the modified TS algorithm we use to implement the experimental design.
-Section \ref{sec:exper} shows extensive simulations documenting the performance of the proposed algorithm and shows its advantages over competing designs.
+The rest of the paper discusses the relationship between our approach and the relevant literature and highlights our contributions relative to existing work.
+The following section defines the experimenting advertiser's problem.
+Section \ref{sec:balancing-obj} shows how we leverage auction theory to align the advertiser's objectives and Section \ref{sec:achieve} describes the data available to this advertiser.
+Section \ref{sec:BITS} presents the modified TS algorithm we use to implement our framework.
+Section \ref{sec:exper} displays results documenting the performance of the proposed algorithm and shows its advantages over competing methods.
 The last section concludes.